 Most states tax at least some types of business income derived from the state.
-As a rule, the details of how income from a specific business is taxed depend in part on the business's legal form; more particularly, in most states corporations are subject to a corporate income tax, while income from “pass-through entities” such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
-Tax rates for both corporate income and personal income vary widely among states; corporate rates, which more often are flat regardless of the amount of income, generally range from 4% to 9%, and personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.
+As a rule, the details of how income from a specific business is taxed depend in part on the business's legal form.
+In most states corporations are subject to a corporate income tax, while income from pass-through entities such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
+Tax rates for both corporate income and personal income vary widely among states.
+Corporate rates, which most often are flat regardless of the amount of income, generally range from roughly 4% to 10%.
+Personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.

-Currently, four states, Nevada, South Dakota, Washington, and Wyoming, do not have a corporate income tax, and the same four states, along with Alaska, Florida, and Texas, have no personal income tax.
+Currently, six states – Nevada, Ohio, South Dakota, Texas, Washington, and Wyoming – do not have a corporate income tax.
+However, four of those states – Nevada, Ohio, Texas, and Washington – do have some form of gross receipts tax on corporations.
+Moreover, five of those states – Nevada, South Dakota, Texas, Washington, and Wyoming – as well as Alaska and Florida currently have no personal income tax.
 Individuals in New Hampshire and Tennessee are only taxed on interest and dividend income.

-Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a “franchise tax” or “privilege tax;” this is frequently defined as a tax simply for the right or “privilege” of doing business in the state.
+Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a franchise tax or privilege tax.
+This is frequently justified as a tax simply for the privilege of doing business in the state.
 As with state taxes on business income, the specifics of a state's franchise tax often depend in part on the legal form of the business.
 Franchise taxes are generally either a flat fee or an amount based on a business's net worth.

 Vermont has a corporate income tax, which applies to traditional (C-type) corporations, and a business entity tax (a.k.a. business entity income tax), which applies to various other legal forms of business.
 In addition, income from your business that passes through to you personally will be subject to taxation on your personal state tax return.